kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_cluster.md

 **Figure 1: Enterprise Shield Topology Configured for High Availability**

-The key to making the Enterprise Shield configuration highly available is to configure clustering on each cluster member, and have an equivalent number of cluster members in the DMZ and the trusted network.
+The key to making the Enterprise Shield configuration highly available is to configure clustering in the DMZ, and have a Gateway in the internal network for each Gateway in the DMZ cluster.

 The following steps provide a high-level overview about cluster configuration.
 See [Configure a KAAZING Gateway Cluster](../high-availability/p_high_availability_cluster.md) for detailed information about cluster configuration and the [cluster](../admin-reference/r_configure_gateway_cluster.md) element.

--   Update the properties element to use a numbered value for the DMZ backplane variable---such as `gateway1`---to provide a unique name for the Gateway cluster pair:
+-   Update the properties element to use a unique value (hostname) for the DMZ backplane variable.
+The following example uses `gateway1`:

     **Internal Gateway**